 - wearing clothing that allows good air circulation around the testicles

-- avoiding over-the-counter topicals that cause skin irritation
+- avoiding OTC topicals that cause skin irritation

 - getting the right balance of vitamins and minerals in your diet

 - avoiding substances or materials that trigger an allergic reaction, such as scented detergents and softeners, and using gentle soap without a fragrance

 Keeping the groin area clean is crucial.
 People should dry the area thoroughly but gently after each wash to help prevent or manage the issue if eczema has developed.
 A person should use emollients within 3 minutes of bathing to help “lock-in” moisture.